The Bible

 The law was given in the form of a covenant or agreement.
 God gave the law to Moses on Mt.
 Sinai, then the covenant was made when the people agreed to keep it and it was sealed with blood (Ex 24).

-The Golden Calf (Ex 32-33)
+The golden calf (Ex 32-33)

 Unfortunately the covenant was soon broken through the episode of the golden calf, when the people asked Aaron to make gods for them because Moses seemed to be lost up the mountain.
 The calf was one of the many gods of Egypt.
 Moses pleaded with God not to wipe the people out, but to give them another chance.
 Moses stormed down into the camp, breaking the tablets of stone written by the finger of God to demonstrate the breaking of the covenant.
 He then ground the golden calf to dust, mixed it with water and made the Israelites drink it.
 Moses then returned up the mountain, where after Moses's intercession, God renewed the covenant.